vyasriday/JS-Tidbits/README.md

-# js-snippets
+# JS Tidbits

-#### js-snippets is a collection of small code snippets of some particular problems and concepts in JavaScript.
+### This is a collection of small code snippets of some particular problems and concepts in JavaScript.

+#### As part of Hacktoberfest and I am inviting people to contribute to it.

+##### Contributions Guideline will be added soon... 😃